228Labs/freeplay-google-demo/freeplay.md

 ```

-You can now use the ADK just as you normally would and you will see logs flowing to Freeplay in the Observability section.
+You can now use the ADK just as you normally would, and you will see logs flowing to Freeplay in the Observability section.

 ## Observability
-Freeplay's Observability gives you a clear view into how your agent is behaving in production.
+Freeplay's Observability feature gives you a clear view into how your agent is behaving in production.
 You can dig into to individual agent traces to understand each step and diagnose issues.

 <img src="https://228labs.com/freeplay-google-demo/images/trace_detail.png" width="600" alt="Trace detail">

-You can also use Freeplay's comprehensive filtering functionality to slice and dice the data across any segment of interest.
+You can also use Freeplay's comprehensive filtering functionality to search and filter the data across any segment of interest.

 <img src="https://228labs.com/freeplay-google-demo/images/filter.png" width="600" alt="Filter">

-## Prompt Management
+## Prompt Management (optional)
 Freeplay offers [native prompt management](https://docs.freeplay.ai/docs/managing-prompts), which simplifies the process of version and testing different prompt versions.
-You can experiment with changes to ADK agent instructions in the Freeplay UI, test different models, and push updates to your code.
+It allows you to experiment with changes to ADK agent instructions in the Freeplay UI, test different models, and push updates straight to your code, similar to a feature flag.

-To leverage Freeplay's prompt management capabilities alongside the Google ADK you'll want to use Freeplay ADK agent wrapper.
+To leverage Freeplay's prompt management capabilities alongside the Google ADK, you'll want to use Freeplay ADK agent wrapper.
 `FreeplayLLMAgent` extends the ADK's base LlmAgent class, so that instead of having to hard code your prompts as agent instructions, you can version prompts in the Freeplay application.

 First define a prompt in Freeplay by going to Prompts -> Create prompt template.